Joan Castle: Early life

-Castle was born in Chicago, the daughter of French parents.
+Castle was born in Chicago to French parents.
 After studying ballet, she danced professionally.

 Career

 Castle started her career as a child in the 1920s.

 Using the name Yvonne Duval, she was under contract with Paramount for two years, but she said, "it didn't get me anywhere."
 After she signed with NBC Artists Bureau, she changed her name to Joan Castle.

 After a short stay in Hollywood during the 1930s, she returned to the stage.
 She auditioned for the science-fiction musical Just Imagine, but the part was eventually given to Maureen O'Sullivan.
 Eventually Castle became a contract player for Fox Films.
 She appeared in the films Young Sinners, Hush Money and Mr. Lemon of Orange during the early 1930s.
 Her big break came with the Broadway comedy Sailor Beware.
 She substituted for Audrey Christie, who became ill.
 She played the part of Christie and established herself as a qualified actress.
 When the contract of Christie expired, she assumed the role until the closure of the show.
 She also toured in a touring company, appearing opposite José Ferrer in The Play's the Thing.
-During World War II she toured for eight months in the USO show Nothing But The Truth, travellng throughout South America, Africa, and Egypt.
+During World War II she toured for eight months in the USO show Nothing But The Truth, travelling throughout South America, Africa, and Egypt.
 She had minor parts in Twentieth Century-Fox films during the late 1930s.
 Her most important role was playing Vera Grant opposite Allan Jones in the Universal film Sing a Jingle.
 She also replaced Effie Afton in the comic part Violet Shelton in My Sister Eileen opposite Shirley Booth.